The Bends (album): Music

 Rolling Stone described The Bends as a "mix of sonic guitar anthems and striking ballads", with lyrics evoking a "haunted landscape" of sickness, consumerism, jealousy and longing.
 Several songs evoke a "sense of a disintegrated or disconnected subject".
 The journalist Mac Randall described the lyrics as "a veritable compendium of disease, disgust and depression" that nonetheless become uplifting in the context of the "inviting" and "powerful" arrangements.
+Jonny Greenwood said The Bends was about "illness and doctors... revulsion about our own bodies".
+Yorke said it was "an incredibly personal album, which is why I spent most of my time denying that it was personal at all".
+The album title, a term for decompression sickness, references Radiohead's rapid rise to fame with "Creep".
+Yorke said, "We just came up too fast."

-"Fake Plastic Trees" was inspired by the commercial development of Canary Wharf and a performance by Jeff Buckley, who inspired Yorke to use falsetto.
-Yorke laments the effects of consumerism on modern relationships.
+In "Fake Plastic Trees", Yorke laments the effects of consumerism on modern relationships.
+It was inspired by the commercial development of Canary Wharf and a performance by Jeff Buckley, who inspired Yorke to use falsetto.
 Sasha Frere-Jones compared its melody to the "second theme of a Schubert string quartet".
-In "Just", Jonny and Colin Greenwood create substantial space by playing octatonic scales that extend over four octaves.
-The angular guitar riff was influenced by John McGeoch's playing on the 1978 Magazine song "Shot By Both Sides"; Jonny Greenwood said that it was "pretty much the same kind of idea".
+In "Just", Jonny Greenwood plays octatonic scales that extend over four octaves, influenced by the 1978 Magazine song "Shot by Both Sides".
+Greenwood used a DigiTech Whammy pedal to pitch-shift the solo into a high, piercing frequency.
+He also uses the Whammy for the opening riff of "My Iron Lung", creating a "glitchy, lo-fi" sound.
+According to Randall, "My Iron Lung" transitions from a "jangly" opening hook to a "McCartney-esque verse melody" and "pulverising guitar explosions" in the bridge.

-"Sulk" was written as a response to the Hungerford massacre.
-It originally ended with the lyric "just shoot your gun"; Yorke omitted it after the suicide of the Nirvana frontman Kurt Cobain in 1994, as he did not want listeners to believe it was an allusion to Cobain.
 "Street Spirit (Fade Out)" was inspired by R.E.M. and the 1991 novel The Famished Road by Ben Okri; the lyrics detail an escape from an oppressive reality.
 The journalist Rob Sheffield described "Street Spirit", "Planet Telex" and "High and Dry" as a "big-band dystopian epic".

 Artwork

-The Bends was the first Radiohead album with artwork by Stanley Donwood.
-Donwood met Yorke while they were students at the University of Exeter, and previously created artwork for the My Iron Lung EP; Donwood has created all of Radiohead's artwork since.
-For The Bends, Yorke and Donwood hired a cassette camera and filmed objects including road signs, packaging and street lights.
-They entered a hospital to film an iron lung, but, according to Donwood, found that iron lungs "are not very interesting to look at".
-Instead, they filmed a CPR mannequin, which Donwood described as having "a facial expression like that of an android discovering for the first time the sensations of ecstasy and agony, simultaneously".
-To create the cover image, the pair displayed the footage on a television set and photographed the screen.
+The Bends was the first Radiohead album with artwork by Stanley Donwood, who has worked with Yorke to create all of Radiohead's artwork since.
+Donwood met Yorke while they were students at the University of Exeter, and first created artwork for Radiohead for the My Iron Lung EP.
+For The Bends, Yorke and Donwood entered John Radcliffe Hospital in Oxford with a video camera to film an iron lung, but found it visually boring.
+Instead, they filmed a CPR mannequin, displayed the footage on a television set and photographed the screen.
+They stretched the image to distort it and exaggerate the expression.